GoldenGets/GoldenGets-Menu/README.md

 - Remove All CCTV
 - Phone Animations
 - ATM
-- Many Computers
+- Many Computers...
-- Many Cooldowns
+- Many Cooldowns...
-- Many Business Controls
+- Many Business Controls...
-- Many Business Resupply
+- Many Business Resupply...
-- Many Business Selling
+- Many Business Selling...

 ## Features that need to be updated in the next version